-/8 Planning and Preparation Posted a relevant article that contributed to classmates' understanding of the topic to Blackboard by assigned deadline Submitted a draft of detailed plans and agenda to instructor by assigned deadline Posted a handout that included clearly presented information to support the learning and discussion to Blackboard by the Monday before the seminar Brought a hard copy of the outline and agenda for the seminar to class on assigned class 4 Seminar Facilitation In troduction Introduced the topic to classmates in an interesting and thought-provoking manner $A{I}$ pproach Used a multimedia product or products that stimulated critical reflection and dialogue Used adult learning principles to facilitate activities that scaffolded and supported classmates' understanding of key issues faced by early childhood professionals Facilitated a stimulating and thought-provoking learning process that included multiple and varied learning activities, including at least one interactive activity Ca ontent Reinforced previous program readings and experiences and included a focus on the position statements outlined in the syllabus Facilitated the discussion in a way that engaged all participants in the dialogue, supported their interaction with the main points of the articles read, and made strong connections to implications for their work in ECE settings Functioned as experts with reference to the topic and their ability to support, monitor, and evaluate classmates' learning Provided opportunities for classmates to discuss and reflect critically on the issue in their current and future professional lives Provided sufficient information about the issue that classmates are able to state their position on the issues if asked to do so in a job interview, by professional colleagues, or by families and community members dosing Closed the discussion with a clear and concise summary of the main points considered and left the participants with some future questions and thoughts to explore Concluded the seminar in a timely manner Seminar lasted for 75 minutes /8 Reflection 1 Wrote an individual reflection approximately two to three double-spaced pages in length that included insightful reflections on the collaborative process with an emphasis on their own role in the collaborative planning and implementation process and what they learned about themselves as collaborators ☐ Posted the reflection no later than one week after the seminar was presented on BB for instructor's review.
-This will be an individual/private reflection Guiding Principles Criteria for Grading The Statement of Guiding Principles for Early Childhood Education is 30 points of the total semester grade.
-Students will be evaluated based on the following criteria: /4 Introduction This section tells the readers what you will tell them in your paper. □ Situates the writer as a graduate student in Early Childhood Education and identifies the degree program in which you are enrolled □ Provides an overview of the 6 to 8 guiding principles that guide or will guide your practice with culturally, linguistically, and ability diverse young children and their families □ Includes a graphic that logically represents your guiding principles /20 The Guiding Principles This section tells the reader why you chose the principles you did, why they are important to you, and how your experiences and coursework helped to inform your thinking.
-For each principle, you will need to do the following: /5 Discuss the program experiences, coursework, and/or internships that influenced the development of the principle and the related practices /5 Use specific examples/stories to illustrate your points, including examples from your field experiences and the dilemmas you faced /5 Examine and analyze critically the themes and connections you made with texts, ideas, theories, and experiences /5 Explain how and why these themes and connections were significant to you and the development of the specific guiding principles /3 Summary This section brings the paper to a close and reminds the readers what you have told them: □ Summarizes the guiding principles □ Concludes with thoughts related to future activities guided by these principles /3 Style and Format APA style should be used throughout the paper, including the following: □ Correctly formatted cover page □ Appropriate use of headings □ Correct citations in the body of the paper and on the reference page(s)
+P lanning and Preparation Posted 2 relevant articles that contributed to classmates' understanding of the topic to Discussion Board the week before the seminar Submitted a draft of detailed plans and agenda to instructor the Sunday before the seminar Posted a handout that included clearly presented information to support the learning and discussion the day before the seminar Posted a copy of the outline and agenda for the seminar the day before the seminar S eminar Facilitation In troduction Introduced the topic to classmates in an interesting and thought-provoking manner A{I} pproach Used a multimedia product or products that stimulated critical reflection and dialogue Used adult learning principles to facilitate activities that scaffolded and supported classmates' understanding of key issues faced by early childhood professionals Facilitated a stimulating and thought-provoking learning process that included multiple and varied learning activities, including at least one interactive activity Co ontent Reinforced previous program readings and experiences and included a focus on the position statements outlined in the syllabus Facilitated the discussion in a way that engaged all participants in the dialogue, supported their interaction with the main points of the articles read, and made strong connections to implications for their work in ECE settings Functioned as experts with reference to the topic and their ability to support, monitor, and evaluate classmates' learning Provided opportunities for classmates to discuss and reflect critically on the issue in their current and future professional lives Provided sufficient information about the issue that classmates are able to state their position on the issues if asked to do so in a job interview, by professional colleagues, or by families and community members Cl dosing Closed the discussion with a clear and concise summary of the main points considered and left the participants with some future questions and thoughts to explore Concluded the seminar in a timely manner Seminar lasted for 75 minutes F Reflection Provided substantive feedback to peers Wrote an individual reflection approximately two to three double-spaced pages in length that included insightful reflections on the collaborative process with an emphasis on their own role in the collaborative planning and implementation process and what they learned about themselves as collaborators □ Posted the reflection no later than one week after the seminar was presented on BB for instructor's review.
+This will be an individual/private reflection

+Guiding Principles Criteria for Grading

+The Statement of Guiding Principles for Early Childhood Education is 30 points of the total semester grade.
+Students will be evaluated based on the following criteria: